jlpteaching/comparch/modules/Introduction/_posts/2000-05-01-evaluation.md

 In this section, we will discuss how to evaluate the "goodness" of computing systems and some simple models for their performance.

-{% include reading.html section="Section 1.6 and 1.9" %}
+{% include reading.html section="Sections 1.6 and 1.9" %}

+{% include reading-grad.html section="Sections 1.8-1.10" %}

 ## What determines the "value" of a system?